SeldonIO/seldon-core/docs/source/contents/inference/index.md

 This is because gRPC determines the path based on the Protobuf definition.
 Some gRPC implementations permit manipulating paths when sending requests, but this is by no means universal.

-If you want to expose your inference endpoints via gRPC and REST in a consistent way, you should use virtual hosts or headers.
+If you want to expose your inference endpoints via gRPC and REST in a consistent way, you should use virtual hosts, subdomains, or headers.

 The downside of using only paths is that you cannot differentiate between different installations of Seldon Core v2 or between traffic to Seldon and any other inference endpoints you may have exposed via the same ingress.